updated

 I am on a mission to grow my off-grid beach lodge into a center for learning and creativity that connects people with art, science and nature.
 I am located directly on the beach, right in front of a well known surf break in the quiet, but up and coming village of La Fortuna, on the incredible East Cape of Baja California Sur, Mexico.

 After searching the world for a single beach that has world class surfing, kiting/windsurfing, spearfishing, diving, whale watching and all around adventure, i found La Fortuna.
 It has it all in one spot.
-We are surrounded by tranquility and wild nature yet only thirty minutes drive to the artistic little town of San Jose del Cabo with a great music and art scene plus all the modern conveniences and shops needed, plus an international airport.
+We are surrounded by tranquility and wild nature yet only thirty minutes drive to the artistic town of San Jose del Cabo with a great music and art scene plus all the modern conveniences and shops needed, plus an international airport.

 The main property features around a beach cafe infront of the bus that i use as a public space and hold live music events every week and outdoor documentary cinema, as well as a base for our ocean tours and rentals business.